 Why is antimicrobial resistance a global concern?

-New resistance mechanisms emerge and spread globally threatening our ability to treat common infectious diseases, resulting in death and disability of individuals who until recently could continue a normal course of life.
+New resistance mechanisms are emerging and spreading globally, threatening our ability to treat common infectious diseases, resulting in prolonged illness, disability, and death.

 Resistance in bacteria

-- Resistance to first-line drugs to treat infections caused by Staphlylococcus aureus—a common cause of severe infections acquired both in health-care facilities and in the community—is widespread.
+Resistance to first-line drugs to treat infections caused by Staphlylococcus aureus—a common cause of severe infections in health facilities and the community—is widespread.
 People with MRSA (methicillin-resistant Staphylococcus aureus) are estimated to be 64% more likely to die than people with a non-resistant form of the infection.